jandamm/zgenom/README.md

 zgen bin 'clvv/fasd' fasd master fast
 ```

+## Differences to zgen

+New features:

+- Compiling your sourced scripts.
+- Add `zgen compile` in case you want to recursively compile your dotfiles (manually).
+- Add `zgen bin` to add an executable to your `$PATH`.
+- Lazy loading zgenom by sourcing `zgenom.zsh` instead of `zgen.zsh`.
+- The default `$ZGEN_DIR` is where you cloned `zgenom` to (except when you have `~/.zgen` for backwards compatibility).
+- Allow cloning without submodules `zgen clone [repo] --no-submodules`.

+Bugfixes/maintenance:

+- compinit with custom flags wasn't working properly.
+- Update to `ohmyzsh/ohmyzsh`.

 ## zgen

 A lightweight plugin manager for Zsh inspired by [Antigen](https://github.com/zsh-users/antigen).
 Keep your `.zshrc` clean and simple.